eldoy/futest/README.md

 # Futest flexible testing for Ruby

-I just don't like frameworks.
-They're nice in the beginning until you want to do something there is not an option for.
-If you like to write scripts instead of tests, then these Futest helpers will give you just what you need.
+Test driven development has never been easier.
+If you like to write scripts instead of tests, then Futest will give you exactly what you need.

 ### Installation
 ```